Particeep/pricer-integration/README.md

 ```

 `PricerError` is use when insurer API return a business error.
-A business error is an error which explicit the insurer refuse user because there is no coherence in the data.
+A business error is a case where the insurer refuses the user due to an inconsistency in the data.

 For instance driver age is inferior to 18.
 Another example you can not say you have a good vision but at the same time you are blind.